-Here's what you need to know about 529 plans:
+Here's a selection of what you need to know about 529 plans:

 What is a 529 plan?
 The name 529 comes from a section in the IRS tax code.
 Section 529 Qualified Tuition Programs are investment accounts administered by each state and intended to be used for qualified education expenses.

 What are the tax benefits?
 Generally speaking, the earnings on 529 plan contributions can grow free from federal income tax, and withdrawals used to pay for qualified education expenses are free from federal income tax as well.
 Contributions are with after-tax money; however, most states offer a state income tax deduction for contributions, but this varies for each state.